StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `farPlane` — At what distance from the camera does the GPU discard pixel?
 This is not true distance, but rather Z-axis distance from zero in View Space coordinates!
 - `static void Renderer.SetOrthoSize(float viewportHeightMeters)` — This sets the size of the orthographic projection's viewport.
 You can use this feature to zoom in and out of the scene.
 This value only affects orthographic mode projection, which is only available in 2D window modes.
   - `viewportHeightMeters` — The vertical size of the projection's viewport, in meters.
+- `static void Renderer.SetPostProcess(Material[] postProcessChain)` — Sets the main display's post-process chain!
+The Materials apply in array order, at most 2 per pass, and calling this with no arguments clears the chain.
+Post-processing here is tile-renderer friendly: effects run as subpasses that stay in tile memory on mobile GPUs, and they apply to the main display and to screenshots - what you see is what you shoot.
+A post-process Material's shader reads the scene through a pixel-local input attachment named 'color' (in HLSL, `[[vk::input_attachment_index(0)]] SubpassInput<float4> color;` read with `color.SubpassLoad()`), draws as a bufferless fullscreen triangle from SV_VertexID, and so cannot have vertex inputs.
+It may also read depth through an input attachment named 'depth' at index 1.
+Materials that don't qualify are rejected with an error log.
+Regular textures and Material parameters work normally, and can be animated per-frame.
+  - `postProcessChain` — Materials whose shaders qualify as post-process effects, applied in order.
+Empty clears the chain.
+  - Example: see `Renderer.SetPostProcess` in StereoKit-docs-reference.md

 ## enum RenderLayer

 When rendering content, you can filter what you're rendering by the RenderLayer that they're on.
 This allows you to draw items that are visible in one render, but not another.
 For example, you may wish to draw a player's avatar in a 'mirror' rendertarget, but not in the primary display.
 See `Renderer.LayerFilter` for configuring what the primary display renders.
 Render layers can also be mixed and matched like bit-flags!
+Note that while this enum is 32 bits wide, render layers are stored internally in 16 bits when items are queued for drawing.
+Only the low 16 bits are usable as layers, so any custom flags above bit 15 will be silently truncated.

 - `RenderLayer.All` — This is a flag that specifies all possible layers.
 If you want to render all layers, then this is the layer filter you would use.
 This is the default for render filtering.
 - `RenderLayer.AllFirstPerson` — All layers except for the third person layer.